-Based on the exposure as at the end of fiscal 2011, if the foreign currency rates had moved 10% upwards or downwards compared to the closing rates, the result would have been impacted by a loss of US\$4.5 million or a gain of US\$5.5 million respectively.
+Based on the exposure as at the end of fiscal 2012, if the foreign currency rates had moved 10% upwards or downwards compared to the closing rates, the result would have been impacted by a loss of US\$3.9 million or a gain of US\$4.8 million respectively.

-During 2011, we have contracted non-deliverable average rate foreign exchange transactions for a total notional value of US\$145 million which were used as an overlay hedge of export sales.
-Since these contracts have all matured before the end of fiscal 2011, these constitute non-representative positions.
-The total impact on profit or loss amounts to a loss of US\$0.2 million.
+During 2012, we have contracted non-deliverable average rate foreign exchange transactions for a total notional value of US\$215 million which were used as an overlay hedge of export sales from South Africa.
+Since these contracts have all matured before the end of fiscal 2012, these constitute non-representative positions.
+The total impact on profit or loss was a gain of US\$6.2 million.